 - Folate deficiency.
 Those with inadequate dietary intake of folate as well as those with the MTHFR gene mutation are at risk of having methylfolate deficiency (methylfolate is the active form the body uses).

 - Vitamin B6 deficiency.
-Vitamin B6 is required to distribute homocysteine into the tansulfuration pathway to make sulfur containing amino acids (cysteine and taurine and antioxidants (glutathione).
+Vitamin B6 is required to distribute homocysteine down the tansulfuration pathway to make sulfur containing amino acids (cysteine and taurine and antioxidants (glutathione).
 Those with pyrroles or oxalate overload are likely to have a B6 deficiency.

 - People with renal impairment can have elevated levels of homocysteine due to poor excretion of protein.

 - Smoking increases the risk of high homocysteine.

 - Certain pharmaceutical drugs including azarbine, carbamazepine, methotrexate, nitrous oxide, theophylline and phenytoin may increase homocysteine levels.